 I have a list of additional features in my May blog post.
 These features still appear to be applicable today.
 Also, in that May blog post, I review the details of how safe the Cash Account is as compared to savings accounts.

 The Wealthfront Cash Account is available nationwide.
 New customers can open the Cash Account without opening an Investment Account.
 Accounts can be opened at the Wealthfront Cash page by clicking "Get Started" and "Open a Wealthfront account."

 One thing to note is that Wealthfront isn’t a new brokerage firm.
 According to this 2012 Forbes article, “WealthFront was started in 2008.”
 Wealthfront is listed at the Financial Industry Regulatory Authority (FINRA) BrokerCheck website.
 FINRA is an independent, non-governmental regulator for all securities firms doing business with the public in the U.S. According to this FINRA BrokerCheck page, Wealthfront Brokerage received SEC registration and FINRA registration in 2010.
 The SEC noted that according “to its Form ADV, as of August 16, 2018, Wealthfront had over $11 billion in assets under management.”
 Wealthfront currently lists assets under management at $13 billion.

 Wealthfront received some bad publicity in December from an SEC enforcement action and fine.
 According to this Reuters article, an “SEC order alleged that Wealthfront, one of the largest independent robo-advisers, had made false statements about a tax-loss harvesting strategy it offered to clients.”
 Full details are available in this SEC enforcement action document.

 How the Wealthfront Cash Account Compares

-When compared to the Savings Accounts and Money Market Accounts tracked by DepositAccounts.com that are available nationwide, Wealthfront Cash Account currently ranks second, regardless of minimum balance requirements.
+When compared to the Savings Accounts and Money Market Accounts tracked by DepositAccounts.com that are available nationwide, Wealthfront Cash Account currently ranks first, regardless of minimum balance requirements.